 The purpose of this course is to prepare you for professional work on Astrophysics and Cosmology, which may range from theoretical work to analysis of observed data, and the phenomenology connecting both.
 Physical Cosmology I will focus both on the foundations, as well as on more advanced topics and recent developments.

-Instructor: Marcos Lima, mlima@if.usp.br

-Website: www.fma.if.usp.br/~mlima + click on "Teaching" + "Physical Cosmology I" Meetings: Wednesdays and Fridays, 16:00 hrs, Ala Central Room: Sala Jayme Tiomno.

-Office hours: Right after classes.
+Instructor: Marcos Lima, mlima@if.usp.br Website: www.fma.if.usp.br/~mlima + click on "Teaching" + "Physical Cosmology I" Meetings: Tuesdays and Fridays, 14:00 hrs, by zoom.
+Office hours: Tuesday, right after class.

 References: